-Therefore, the proposed development site is located approximately 4.5km upgradient of the Cork Harbour SPA.
-The stormwater system for the development will involve a network of underground pipelines and manholes discharging to the storm sewer at the junction of Alderbrook housing development.
-Stormwater will ultimately be discharge to Cork Harbour.
-Although significant effects are unlikely, surface water run-off during the construction or operational phase of the proposed development could potentially flow into Cork Harbour SPA.
+A small watercourse runs along the eastern boundary of the proposed development site and surface water runoff from the proposed development site will be discharged to this stream.
+This stream is not mapped on the EPA online mapping system, however further downstream this watercourse is referred to as the Ballincolly Stream.
+This is a small tributary of the Glen (Cork City) watercourse which joins with the Bride (Cork City) to form the Kiln Stream.
+The Kiln Stream discharges to an estuarine section of the River Lee within the city centre which flows into the Cork Harbour SPA near Blackrock Castle.
+Therefore, the proposed development site is located approximately 10.5km upstream of the Cork Harbour SPA.
+Although unlikely, surface water run-off during the construction or operational phase of the proposed development could potentially flow into Cork Harbour SPA via the unnamed stream.
 Wastewater from the site will ultimately discharge into Cork Harbour via the Cork City Wastewater treatment plant (WWTP).
 Habitats within or near the proposed development site could potentially provide ex-situ foraging grounds for SCI species outside the Cork Harbour SPA.